Back to Articles

 We recently helped a keen developer and a longstanding nightclub find a ground-breaking solution to a potentially noisy standstill.
-Chris Borak, our Bristol-based Principal Acoustic Engineer, led our approach, and here he explains how quality residential developments and cultural venues can rub shoulders without butting heads.
+Chris Borak, our Bristol-based Acoustic Engineer, led our approach, and here he explains how quality residential developments and cultural venues can rub shoulders without butting heads.

 My line of work means I’ve often found myself embroiled in an unending battle for prominence in city centres.
 On one side: developers of residential buildings, and on the other: the owners of night clubs, pubs and other music venues.
 The problem?
 Nuisance.
 The noise generated by music venues can cause problems when it affects someone in their home.